 Freezing platelets using DMSO as a cryoprotectant extends shelf-life from five days to two years.

-Following a successful pilot study in four hospitals (Transfusion, 2019), the Cryopreserved Versus Liquid Platelets for Surgical Bleeding (CLIP-II) trial investigators (a collaboration of the ANZCA CTN, ANZICS CTG, Australian Defence Force, Australian Red Cross Blood Service and Australian civilian hospitals) designed a definitive trial that will recruit 808 high-risk cardiac surgery patients, to achieve 202 patients actually transfused platelets.
-A platelet risk prediction tool, the Australian Cardiac Surgery Platelet Transfusion (ACSePT) score, incorporating 5 variables, has been developed using local data.
+Following a successful pilot study in four hospitals (Transfusion, 2019), the CLIP investigators (a collaboration of the ANZCA CTN, ANZICS CTG, Australian Defence Force, Australian Red Cross Blood Service and Australian civilian hospitals) designed a definitive trial that will recruit 808 high-risk cardiac surgery patients, to achieve 202 patients actually transfused platelets.
+A platelet risk prediction tool, the Australian Cardiac Surgery Platelet Transfusion (ACSePT) score, incorporating relevant variables, has been developed using local data.

 The protocol has ethics approval, and all study procedures are in place.
-Sufficient platelets will have been manufactured for the first patients to be enrolled in mid 2020.
+Sufficient platelets will have been manufactured for the first patients to be enrolled in mid to late-2020.
 Engagement with twelve selected study sites will progress through 2020.
 In New Zealand, an investigative team led by Dr Shay Mc Guinness and Associate Professor Rachael Parke, has received funding from the NZ Health Research Council (HRC) to run a parallel protocol using cryopreserved platelets manufactured by a slightly different technique.

 For more information on the CLIP-II study, please refer to the ANZIC-RC webpage or clinicaltrials.gov registration NCT03991481